Optical Precision Lenses

 Oppositely, using a converging lens brings lights over a larger area into convergence, or a point of focus.
 Your most day-to-day example of this is a magnifying glass or a microscope.
 The converging lens bends the parallel rays from what you are magnifying so they converge in a sweet spot for your eyes.

 Hence why you have to move it up and down sometimes to get the perfect picture for you.
 The most common place you can find these kinds of lenses are in spectacles or the eyes themselves.
-They act as a pair of lenses that focus rays into a small space.
+They focus rays into a small space.
 If the eyes are an imperfect lens, the spectacles reorient lights before they hit the eyeball to correct them.
+Our US precision lens company manufactures sophisticated precision optics for many uses.